oracle-livelabs/oci/peoplesoft-fullstack-dr/fsdr-pre-requisites-setup/fsdr-pre-req-setup.md

     ![phoenix-click-key-vault](./images/phoenix-vault-key.png)

-17. Select the right compartment, Protection Mode will be **HSM** and provide a name for the Key, Key Shape:Algorithm will be **AES (Symmetric key used for Encrypt and Decrypt)** and Key Shape:Lenght will be 256 bits.
+17. Select the right compartment, Protection Mode will be **HSM** and provide a name for the Key, Key Shape:Algorithm will be **AES (Symmetric key used for Encrypt and Decrypt)** and Key Shape:Length will be 256 bits.
 Click on Create Key.

     ![phoenix-create-key](./images/phoenix-create-key.png)